 Pjila'si (welcome).
 Of great significance to the Mi’kmaq, as it is to much of the world, is the celebration of Nipialasutmamk (Christmas).
 Before European contact, the seasons brought about routine in the early days of Mi'kmaq survival.
 Living in the traditional manner, the Mi'kmaq were migratory in nature and moved about Mi'kma'ki (the Micmac territory) that spanned from Gesgapegiag (Gaspe’) to Ktaqamkuk (Newfoundland).

 Among the Mi'kmaq (as well as other aboriginal tribes), the practice of gifts in "give-a-ways" was widespread.
 This is practised by all peoples of the world today as part of various ceremonies to establish relations among peoples and families, to close deals on lands and resources, to mark a special time of the year, or to reinforce a social or political position in the community.
 To the Mi'kmaq people, the spirit world centred around a powerful Creator from whom all things came.
+Also for pwerful beings created from the soil such as Glooscap.
 In this great universe, the values of sharing, love and caring for each other were surrounded by intricate layers of relations, social practises and oral teachings that existed through tribe and family kinship.
 Our people have always had a predominant belief that the child is a scared gift from our Creator.
 This explains why Christian teachings of the one-and-all-knowing god, his beloved son Jesus and his teachings of love and sharing found a common groud among the aborigional cultures converted by Christian missionaries on the American continents.
 It was because it was, more or less, a perfect fit.
 On the economic side of things, Christmas, like Easter, were good times of the year for the Mi’kmaq to sell their various crafts (including baskets) in the non-native economy, the Christian calendar allowed them to adapt and take part in the changing economy.

 While it is true that the Christian celebration of Christmas changed the cultures it came into contact with, the celebration also absorbed aspects of those same cultures.
 Some early church leaders did not accept the adoption of aboriginal symbols and practises into Christianity while other leaders encouraged it.
 Those in favour of it saw that popular aboriginal celebrations and festivities could be used in Christian services as a way of enticing the "savages" to see their practises as non-evil.
 It showed the power of the church to be able to save these practises and make them holy through purification and then incorporat them into Christian services.